Jarcionek/Factorio-Zooming-Reinvented/README.md

 * change at what position and zoom level the map opens
 * zoom in or out instantly with a single key stroke (or mouse wheel move)

-Note: see homepage/mod portal/readme for a full explanation of how this mod works.

-Your help is needed!
-Please report any bugs and usability issues you find to help make this mod better.
-Your feedback is much appreciated.
+See homepage/mod portal/readme for a full explanation of how this mod works.
+Please report any bugs and usability issues you find to help make this mod better - your feedback is much appreciated.

 # How is this mod different from other mods that allow to zoom out farther than the base game?